TheFrancho/twitter-fast-api/README.md

 - CRUD  Operations for Tweets (Create, Read (all and individual), Update and Delete)
 - Password hashing by Bcrypt
 - Automatic ID creation by UUID4
-- Register of all Tweets per Person on a new table to solve n to n dependency
+- Register of all Tweets per Person on a different table to solve n to n dependency
 - Tweets must have a valid poster
-- Cascade Deletion (if a user is deleted, all its Tweets will be deleted too)
+- Cascade Deletion (if a user is deleted, all Tweets related to it will be deleted too)
-- TODO - Authentication

 ***PROJECT SETUP***